knative-extensions/reconciler-test/README.md

 This shows `someAssertion` can be written in a way that does not require it to have some complicated callback logic wrapping it but still get custom parameters that are dependent on the specific test run.
-State is useful for passing generated names of know keys between `Setup` and `StepFn`s.
+State is useful for passing generated names of known keys between `Setup` and `StepFn`s.
 It is intended to remove the need for oddly nested callbacks and globals.
 By default, `State` is scoped for the lifecycle of a `Feature` in the context of `Test`.
 Remember: when `FancyFeature` is called in the example above, its job is to compose a Feature